jxy-s/herpaderping/README.md

 obfuscation.
 Usage is as follows:
 ```
 Process Herpaderping Tool - Copyright (c) Johnny Shaw
-ProcessHerpaderping.exe TargetBinary FileName [ReplacedWith] [Options...]
+ProcessHerpaderping.exe SourceFile TargetFile [ReplacedWith] [Options...]
 Usage:
-  TargetBinary             Target binary to execute.
+  SourceFile               Source file to execute.
-  FileName                 File name to execute the binary from.
+  TargetFile               Target file to execute the source from.
-  ReplacedWith             File to replace the binary with.
+  ReplacedWith             File to replace the target with.
 Optional,
-                           defaults overwrites the binary with a pattern.
+                           default overwrites the binary with a pattern.
   -h,--help                Prints tool usage.
   -d,--do-not-wait         Does not wait for spawned process to exit,
                            default waits.